What is yield curve control?

 Yield curve control is another monetary policy tool from which the Federal Reserve can draw in attempting to guide the economy.
-They have not chosen to use it yet in 2020, but more and more the question is being asked whether it is under consideration.
+They have not chosen to use it yet in the current cycle, but more and more the question is being asked whether it is under consideration.

 What is a yield curve?
 A yield curve is a graphic illustration showing the interest rate on bonds of varying maturities, typically from 3 months out to 30 years.
 A normal yield curve is upward sloping, reflecting the fact that longer yields are typically higher than shorter yields.